Pangolin Headdress (Egbukere society) / Pangolin Headdress, 1925–1950

 Southeastern Nigeria is one of the most important art-producing areas of Africa.
 This sculpture exhibits a careful observation of nature, combined with an interest in the pattern formed by the rows of carved scales.

 Though large in size, the headdress was carved from lightweight wood and is hollowed out to make it even lighter and easier to wear.
 Each of the pangolin’s scales and long front claws is carved individually and attached with pegs.

 Headdresses like this one are made by members of the Egbukere society, the primary men’s association of the Ekpeye people.
 The association’s major celebration each year is a three-day event during the dry season that features feasting and vigorous dancing wearing large headdresses.
 Because the pangolin resembles both a reptile and a mammal, the Ekpeye regard it as a special creature existing in two separate worlds and as a symbol of transformation.
 The Ekpeye regard the blacksmith as holding a similar place among humans: he magically transforms earth (iron ore) into metal (iron).
 Thus, the pangolin is the blacksmith of the animal world.
-For additional information about masks from other cultures, see the Bamileke Elephant Mask.

 Describe the textures, shapes and material in this artwork.
 Do you think it is hard or soft?
 Heavy or light?

 Discuss symmetry and variety in this work.
 Which concept is more prevalent?